hoangbv15/mws-restaurant-stage-1/README.md

 This will create a development build at `./dist` and start a webpack development server on port 8000

+Please note that if the images don't show up, look at your terminal for errors related to ImageShark/GraphicsShark!
+It's likely that your machine does not have these installed as the prerequisite of this course!

 To make a production build at `./dist`, run

 `npm run build-prod`